 I don't have a problem with flushed skin.
 What I do I have a problem with is when that flushed skin is intense, chronic, and widespread.
-That's called rosacea, and boy, do I have a problem with it.
-It's something I've struggled with since high school and have since been trying to alleviate, especially after I've spent time in the sun.
+That's called rosacea, and it's something I've struggled with since high school and have since been trying to alleviate, especially after I've spent time in the sun.

-"People with rosacea are highly susceptible to UV radiation," according to dermatologist Lily Talakoub of McLean Dermatology and Skincare Center.
+"People with rosacea are highly susceptible to UV radiation," says dermatologist Lily Talakoub of McLean Dermatology and Skincare Center.
 "The vessels in the skin are very fragile in someone who has rosacea.
 The UV light breaks down collagen and elastin, which are the proteins that are the support structures for the vessels.
 When the collagen elastin breaks down, the vessels break and are visible under the skin, making the skin look more red and flushed."

-"Since rosacea patients tend to have more sensitive or reactive skin, it is ideal to look for sunscreens that are mineral-based as they tend to cause less irritation in the skin," Wilson explains.
-And Talakoub agrees.
-"Physical sunscreens are better than any chemical sunscreen because physical sunscreens protect against all UVB and UVA rays," she says.
+Red and flushed is exactly the look I'm trying to avoid, which is why sunscreen is a must.
+"Physical sunscreens are better than any chemical sunscreen because physical sunscreens protect against all UVB and UVA rays," Talakoub says.
 "Chemical sunscreens only protect against UVB and some of the UVA rays."

-Talakoub also suggests trying this SPF 30 formula from Byrdie-favorite brand iS Clinical.
+Talakoub suggests trying this SPF 30 formula from Byrdie-favorite brand iS Clinical.
 "Extreme Protect contains extremozymes, which help protect and repair fragile proteins and DNA components, and micronized zinc oxide and micro-encapsulated organic active sunscreens," she explains.
 "It also helps reduce inflammation."

 Anyone with rosacea knows the sensitivity and irritation that go along with it.
 So, I consider a sunscreen that also reduces inflammation to be as good as gold.